-All refunds are paid by University check or E-refund.
+All refunds are paid by University check or eRefund (Direct Deposit or Instant Pay).

 Basis for Refunds

-Refunds are calculated and authorized by the office of Finance and Administration.
+Refunds are calculated and authorized by the Controller's Office.
 The official drop/withdrawal date is the actual date the drop or withdrawal form is received by an authorized University office or accepted in the University's automated system.

-Refunds of registration charges for full-time fees, part-time credit hour fees, non-resident tuition, and professional program fees are calculated on the applicable refund percentage applied to the dropped credits, using the first official day of the University semester or session as the starting date.
+Refunds of registration charges for tuition, professional fees, program fees, and mandatory consolidated fee are calculated on the applicable refund percentage applied to the dropped credits, using the first official day of the University semester or session as the starting date.
 Examples of refund calculations

 Federal financial aid provisions may require funds to be returned to federal programs in excess of your ISU refund.
 In such situations, you will be billed for the excess remitted by the University on your behalf.